• Skip to main content

 • or Air Fryer French Fries

-I like to use leftover fish to make Fish Cakes.
+• I like to use leftover fish to make these delicious Fish Cakes.

 Recipe FAQs:

-Do you eat red snapper with or without the skin?
+Do you eat fried red snapper with or without the skin?

-This is strictly a personal preference and I don’t remove mine.
-Red snapper skin is thin and crisps up nicely when fried.
-However, you can ask your fishmonger to remove it or do it yourself if you prefer.
+You can enjoy fried red snapper either way.
+The thin skin crisps up beautifully when fried, but you can ask your fishmonger to remove it or do it yourself if you prefer.

 What’s the best way to cook red snapper?